spec-dev/app/README.md

 ### 5) Link the remote Spec project to this local folder

 I went ahead and created a new Spec project named `test` that exists under the `test` namespace in our Core DB.
 This project (like all of them) has its own set of API credentials.
 When you run the following command, the Spec CLI will automatically pull down those API credentials for you.
-It then tells the CLI that this folder (`client-test`, or `.`) is the local location of the `test/test` project.
+It then tells the CLI that this folder (`test-project`, or `.`) is the local location of the `test/test` project.

 ```bash
 $ spec link project test/test .